-Assessment values for 2017 tax purposes are expected to be available by the end of February.
-Assessments notices will be mailed at that time with an appeal due date 60 days following the date of mailing.
+Assessment values for 2017 tax purposes were mailed on or before March 15, 2017 with an appeal due date of May 15, 2017 (60 days following the date of mailing).

 Annual tax notices will be mailed late May with a payment due date of June 30, 2017.

 Property taxes are traditionally due on the last business day of June, annually.
 Review your Annual Property Tax Notice to confirm the due date for the current year.
 Non-receipt of your property tax bill does not exempt you from penalty due to late payment.

 • As per the new Tax Penalty Bylaw 2016-20, a 4.5% penalty is applied on the first day of each month, January, April, July & October against all tax arrears until paid in full.
 Penalties will also be applied to current taxes not paid by the due date as follows: 5% on 2nd business day of July; 6% on 1st business day of August; 7% on 1st business day of September.

 • In 2017, as per direction from the Provincial Government, Titled Parking stalls will now be assessed and taxed.
 Separate assessment notices and tax notices will be issued for titled parking.
 Should you wish to enroll on TIPP for your parking stall, please contact the Tax Department.
 As parking stalls have not yet been assessed or levied, we will begin the debits for these tax rolls in July.
 These debits will be in addition to your other property TIPP payments.

 Your municipal property tax is the Town's primary and most consistent form of revenue.
 Your municipal taxes pay for services such as police, emergency services, street maintenance, recreation facilities, social services, planning services, municipal administration and Council costs.